williamwight/MediaEdgeTimelines/TwoChaptersSeparatedbyanAdBreak.md

 ### Detailed description of actions

-The description of each action, together with the payload sent to Media Edge API are presented below.
+Each timeline action shown in the previous table is described below.
+Each description includes details of the payload sent as part of Media Edge APIs.

 | # | Action | Elapsed Real-Time (from beginning) | Playhead Position | Client request |
 | --- | --- | --- | --- | --- |